Ghosts/Ghosts/README.md

 - ⚡ Fun fact: ...
 -->
 - 👷‍♂️ Currently picking up any `help-wanted` issues to get more active in the open source community, so if you're here because you're wondering who the heck I am, hello!
-- 🔭 I’m currently working on Imbue (a somewhat replacement for jQuery selectors), lgbtq.dev (potential upcoming project), and TimeSLot (a university learning center scheduling suite).
+- 🔭 I'm currently looking for a new passion project while building TimeSlot (a scheduling suite for university learning centers).
-- 🌱 I’m currently learning React, Redux, Angular, and TypeScript.
+- 🌱 Right now I'm excited to dive deeper into React, Redux, Angular, and TypeScript.
-- 👯 I’m looking to collaborate on web-based projects - either libraries, frameworks, or small apps!
+- 👯 Looking to collaborate on web-based projects - either libraries, frameworks, or small apps!
 - 📫 How to reach me: Best place would be email (on my GH) or via Twitter (also linked).
 - 😄 Pronouns: He/Him